 The proliferation of fake or hateful content, coupled with an increased need for policing on social networks has many brands rethinking their ad placements.
 Lawsuits against walled gardens also has brands paying closer attention to who they give their money to, and how that reflects on their own values.

 By diversifying ad spend across more channels, digital marketers can address the concerns above, and reach consumers in all of the various places where they are spending their time.
 No one is saying that marketers should abandon walled gardens.
 They should continue to be a part of the marketing mix – albeit a smaller one.
-Here are some channels that are getting more attention and budget in 2021:
+Here are some channels that are getting more attention:

 This is comprised of all the sites and apps outside of walled gardens.
 It includes premium, large-scale publishers like NBC, DailyMail.com, and the Weather Channel, retailers like Target and New Look, and the millions of other properties not owned by tech giants.